 - Software as a Service: You are given access to some software that works as and when necessary.
-Think of a backup service.
+Think of backup service.
 You have their software and you use it to back up your files.
 It activates when you add a file to the folders to be backed up and otherwise is just lying there monitoring the folders.
-The service is scalable and the backed up files can be accessed using different devices that run the provided software.
+The service is scalable and the backed-up files can be accessed using different devices that run the provided software.

 - Platform as a Service: You are given a platform to perform particular tasks.
 Imagine an email service.
 You have a platform from where you can access and send emails.
-It too is scalable – meaning the storage varies according to number and types of emails.
+It too is scalable – meaning the storage varies according to the number and types of emails.
 And you can access it from anywhere.

-- Infrastructure as a Service: IaaS provides required infrastructure to enterprises so that they can build their own platforms to serve themselves and their customers.
+- Infrastructure as a Service: IaaS provides the required infrastructure to enterprises so that they can build their own platforms to serve themselves and their customers.
 Imagine a virtual server.
 You can do anything with it; there are no restrictions as to how the server should be used; plus points are that this too is scalable – you only use as much server/calls as required.
 It too can be accessed from anywhere as against the in-house servers.

 The infrastructure is generally virtualized so that it can be shifted from one server to another in case the hardware is down for some reason.
-Maximum uptime is essential so as to provide companies and thereby, their customers with maximum response possible.
+Maximum uptime is essential so as to provide companies and thereby, their customers with the maximum response possible.

 Read: Microsoft Office as a Service.

 Infrastructure as a Service can be better understood if you look at the possibilities of creating other types of cloud offerings using it.
 That is, you can go for IaaS and use it to create software that is later distributed to people.
 The same thing gives you space as and when required so that your SaaS (software service) customers can store their data online.